 John is founder and director of Context Studio, a service design practice based in Dublin.
-He is also co-chair of Service Design Network, Ireland Chapter and board Director of the Institute of Designers in Ireland.
+He is also co-chair of Service Design Network, Ireland Chapter.
 John started his career in software development, as part of various design practices.
 He went on to study on the Interaction Design Programme at Copenhagen Institute for Interaction Design (CIID) in 2011 and has since focussed on the application of service design and user centred design, particularly as it relates to public services.
 John is a member of the Service Design in Government Working Group at the Department of Public Expenditure and Reform, and the Steering Committee for "Design in Government, Impact for All" conference.
 His Twitter handle is @johnlync.